 Even though the headlines often highlight major data breaches in corporations and government agencies, the truth is that the vast majority of businesses being hacked are small.
 Why is this the case?
 Because small businesses are generally under-protected.

-If hackers can break into huge corporations, with all the attention to security, what’s to stop them from targeting smaller companies that can’t afford the same level of protection?
+If hackers can break into huge corporations, with all the attention to cybersecurity, what’s to stop them from targeting smaller companies that can’t afford the same level of protection?
 The good news for small businesses is that adequate computer security is not beyond reach.
-Here are a few cyber security tips that can benefit any small business owner.
+Here are a few cybersecurity tips that can benefit any small business owner.

 1. Improve Password Protection